ClamSageCaleb/ROPCS/README.md

 ## Commands

 The default command prefix is "!".
-This can be changed in the config.
+This can be changed, change 'BOT_PREFIX' in the code.

 ## Examples
 ```